-Devotion for the First Sunday in October
+Devotion for the Second Sunday in December

 Pastor David Armstrong-Reiner